djp1002/apf_path_planning/README.md

 4. Add troubleshooting guides if needed
 5. Update the paper link once published
 6. Modify the license type if necessary

-Would you like me to make any adjustments to this draft?